Kindergarten

 EIPS kindergarten classrooms provide literacy-rich, play-based programming and are staffed by dedicated, early childhood teachers and qualified educational assistants.

-All EIPS offers alternating full-day programming.
+All EIPS schools offers alternating full-day programming.
 Children attend two full-days a week, and occasionally, three days a week, to meet the required 475 instructional hours.
 During registration, families have the opportunity to indicate their preferred schedule for the coming school year.
 Parents are reminded their preferred schedule choices are not guaranteed.
 The determination of which schools offer each schedule, or if a school is able to offer both, is based on enrolment and won't be made until after registration is complete.

 All early learners have access to an enhanced supports team, which consists of speech and language pathologists, occupational therapists, educational assistants, consultants and specialists.